"""The core state representation.

 def split(self) -> list[Self]:

-"""Split the SimState into a list of single-batch SimStates.
+"""Split the SimState into a list of single-system SimStates.

-Divides the current state into separate states, each containing a single batch,
+Divides the current state into separate states, each containing a single system,

 Returns:

-list[SimState]: A list of SimState objects, one per batch
+list[SimState]: A list of SimState objects, one per system

 """